 Dr. Antonella Sciortino

-Dr. Sciortino joined the Department of Civil Engineering and Construction Engineering Management at California State University, Long Beach in January 2004.
-She received her "laurea" (B.S.) "summa cum laude" in civil engineering with emphasis in Hydraulic Engineering from the Politecnico di Bari, Italy and her M.S. (with distinction) and Ph.D. in Civil Engineering, with Water Resources Systems as specialty, from the University of California, Los Angeles.
+Dr. Sciortino joined the CSULB Civil Engineering and Construction Engineering Management Department in January 2004.
+She received her BS in Civil Engineering from the Politecnico di Bari, Italy, and her MS and PhD in Civil Engineering from the University of California, Los Angeles.
 She was a 1996 Fulbright scholar.

-Dr. Sciortino's area of expertise is water resources with an emphasis on groundwater processes.
-Prior to joining CSULB, Dr. Sciortino worked as a visiting researcher at the U.S. Salinity Laboratory in Riverside, California, as a postdoctoral fellow and lecturer at UCLA, and as a visiting researcher and project engineer for Italian government agencies.
+Dr. Sciortino's research interest is water resources, with an emphasis on groundwater processes.
+Prior to joining CSULB, Dr. Sciortino worked as a visiting researcher at the U.S. Salinity Laboratory in Riverside, California; as a postdoctoral fellow and lecturer at UCLA; and as a visiting researcher and project engineer for Italian government agencies.
 She holds the Italian Professional Engineering license.